nextflow-io/rnaseq-nf/README.md

 By default the pipeline is parallelized by spawning multiple threads in the machine where the script is launched.

-To submit the execution to a UGE cluster create a file named `nextflow.config`, in the directory where the pipeline is going to be executed with the following content:
+To submit the execution to a UGE cluster create a file named `nextflow.config` in the directory where the pipeline is going to be executed with the following content:

     process {